 It’s hard to enjoy the great outdoors when you’re swatting away mosquitoes or thinking about West Nile Virus.
 Suburban Exterminating is Long Island, New York’s leading full-service pest management company, and our Mosquito Protection Summer Package is the final answer to your mosquito questions!
 For a limited time, we are offering 20% OFF 6 mosquito treatments, all backed by our Mosquito-Free Guarantee.

 We are state-certified, licensed pest control technicians, and start by pinpointing the breeding sources around your property.
 Then, we treat your property every two weeks with our eco-friendly, child and pet-safe mosquito spray.
 Whether you’re looking for ongoing mosquito protection for you and your family, or you need a one-time treatment, you always get the best value in mosquito protection with Suburban Exterminating.
 Reclaim your yard this summer!
-For a free mosquito inspection and estimate, call (631) 864-6900.
+For a free mosquito inspection and estimate, contact us today.